Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 ## Vulnerability
 A mistake in software that can be directly used by a hacker to gain access to a system or network.

+## Raw Intelligence
+Information pulled from articles.
+Should for formatted with the article link, date if possible, and the information

+## Links
+Articles that are yet to be read